okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/create-publicprivate-keypair/index.md

 2. The JSON Web Key Generator tool extracts the public key from the key pair automatically.
 For testing purposes, copy the Public Key that is provided.

 > **Note:** Some Okta SDKs require that keys be in Privacy Enhanced Mail (PEM) format.
-If you are working with an Okta SDK that requires that the key be in PEM format, after you have generated the key pair, copy the public/private key pair into a [JWK to PEM Convertor tool](https://8gwifi.org/jwkconvertfunctions.jsp) and copy the private key to use when signing the JWT.
+If you are working with an Okta SDK that requires that the key be in PEM format, after you have generated the key pair, use a [JWK to PEM Convertor tool](https://www.npmjs.com/package/pem-jwk) to convert the JWK to PEM and then use the private key when signing the JWT.

 The JWKS should look something like this: